peterzernia/nixos-configuration/README.md

 ### user
-The user module is broken up into the basic default user config I would want on most machines with fish, tmux, vim, etc. A desktop environment with xfce+i3 can be enabled by adding `desktopEnv.enable = true;`
+The user module is broken up into the basic default user config I would want on most machines with fish, tmux, vim, etc. The home.nix can be imported directly, for example, in a darwin setup or the user module can be imported completely on a nixos setup.

+A desktop environment with xfce+i3 can be enabled by adding `desktopEnv.enable = true;`
 Developer environment can be setup with `devEnv.enable = true;`

 ### vpn
 Both client and server vpn confings exist here.